-We intend to apply to list our units on Nasdaq under the symbol " " and, once the shares of Class A common stock and warrants begin separate trading, we expect that our shares of Class A common stock and warrants will be listed on Nasdaq under the symbols " " and " ", respectively.
+We have applied to list our units on Nasdaq under the symbol "TVACU" and, once the shares of Class A common stock and warrants begin separate trading, we expect that our shares of Class A common stock and warrants will be listed on Nasdaq under the symbols "TVAC" and "TVACW", respectively.
 We cannot guarantee that our securities will be approved for listing on Nasdaq.